CodyTravers/Twister-wiki/README.md

 **Install img files**

-Install image files include a first boot process that autoexpand the /media/fat/ partition to fill the SD Card with a exfat partition.
+Install image files include a first boot process that auto-expands the /media/fat/ partition to fill the remaining space on SD Card with a exfat partition.

 The first boot process takes under 2 minutes and the will reboot to the MiSTer Menu when complete.